Campaign Advertising - Requirements & Restrictions

 A person or entity qualifies as a committee under the Act if they receive contributions for political purposes of $2,000 or more per year; if they make independent expenditures on California candidates or ballot measures of $1,000 or more per year; or if they make contributions to California candidates or ballot measures of $10,000 or more per year.

-Are the Act's Disclaimer Rules the Same for All Committees and All Ads?
+Are the Act's Ad Disclosure Rules the Same for All Committees and All Ads?

-No. Basic disclaimers apply to materials disseminated by a candidate for his or her own election because it is generally clear to the public that the candidate is sending the communication.
-Stricter disclaimer rules apply to ballot measure and independent expenditure advertisements because it is less clear to the public who is responsible for these ads.
+No. Basic disclosures apply to materials disseminated by a candidate for his or her own election because it is generally clear to the public that the candidate is sending the communication.
+Stricter ad disclosure rules apply to ballot measure and independent expenditure advertisements because it is less clear to the public who is responsible for these ads.